karoly-hars/gpt2_episode_summary_generator/README.md

 With the code in this repo, it is possible to scrape IMDb and Wikipedia to acquire a large number of episode summaries for a TV show, and to use the data to train a GPT-2 model to generate similar summaries.
-Due to the lack of large-scale datasets, the generated summaries are usually far from perfect, but they are grammatically correct thanks to the pre-training of the GPT-2 networks, and they are fun to read.
+Due to the lack of large-scale datasets, the generated summaries are usually far from perfect, but they are grammatically correct thanks to the pre-training of the GPT-2 networks.
+Also, they are fun.

 ## Requirements